OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 This example has the following components:

-* The **TenantManagement eSpace**: that supports the management of tenants and end-users across tenants.
+* The **TenantManagement module**: that supports the management of tenants and end-users across tenants.
 This back office is used by the tenant administrators;

-* The **BackOfficeUsers eSpace**: supports the management of administrative (IT) users.
-The end-users created in the BackOfficeUsers eSpace, have access to the TenantManagement application for tenant provisioning and configuration;
+* The **BackOfficeUsers module**: supports the management of administrative (IT) users.
+The end-users created in the BackOfficeUsers module, have access to the TenantManagement application for tenant provisioning and configuration;

 * The **Sales solution**: a Multi-tenant application that allows end-users to self-provision and manage endusers for their own tenants.
 After creating the tenant, end-users for that tenant are managed using the front office Users application;

-* The **Users eSpace**: that supports the management of end-users.
-Since this is a Multi-tenant, once the tenant manager logs in into the Users eSpace, he can only manage end-users from his own tenant.
+* The **Users module**: that supports the management of end-users.
+Since this is a Multi-tenant, once the tenant manager logs in into the Users module, he can only manage end-users from his own tenant.

 ### Changing the Sales Application

 The following sections explain how the Sales application was modified from Single-tenant to Multi-tenant, allowing multiple client organizations to use it at the same time with data isolation.

-#### Setting up the eSpaces
+#### Setting up the modules

-To change the Sales application from Single-tenant to Multi-tenant, several eSpaces in the Sales solution were changed to enforce data isolation.
+To change the Sales application from Single-tenant to Multi-tenant, several modules in the Sales solution were changed to enforce data isolation.

-* The ‘Is Multi-tenant’ property of the Sales, Customers, SalesSampleData, and SelfRegister eSpaces were changed to ‘Yes’;
+* The ‘Is Multi-tenant’ property of the Sales, Customers, SalesSampleData, and SelfRegister modules were changed to ‘Yes’;

 * The ‘Is Multi-tenant’ property of the Countries, and CustomersSampleData were not changed.